MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 Depending on your role you can interact with the application in a different way, you can use the application as a Doctor or as a Patient.

 ### 3.1 Doctor Manual:

+1. If you haven't got an account created yet, you have to click in the "Sign Up" button, to register a new account.

+2. Once you clicking on the button a new tab is shown requesting to know some data to create the new account.